Why Your Cigar Tastes Bitter (And How to Fix It)

 • Keep cigars at 65–70% humidity

 • No humidor?
-Use a sealed container with a humidity pack
+A sealed container with a humidity pack can work temporarily

 4. If It Feels Overpowering Early On → The Cigar Is Too Strong